 Pre-BD: Pre-bronchodilator

+RCT: Randomized control trial

+SPT: Skin prick test

 Introduction

 Lung development and growth commences during the gestational period and continues after birth, with almost 85% of alveoli developing postnatally (1).
 Thus, factors that interfere with this process may affect lung function in later life and increase the risk of respiratory disease.
 It is therefore important to understand potential risk factors during this critical period of lung development.